JgitK/sf_projects/README.md

 #README

-R project: analyzing crime in San Francisco
+Analyzing crime in San Francisco with an interactive map of incident reports over the past year.

+See the current web-app deployment [here](https://jshinyk.shinyapps.io/sf_incident_reports/)

 Author: Jackson Kent

-Developed over a series of trials.
-Data from City of SF.
-Answering important questions.